-When errors do appear, having well-kept notes and documentation will be very helpful.
-While errors can go both ways, meaning borrowers may have recorded amounts incorrectly, inserted a typo, etc., notes and documentation can be used to help check and clarify errors.
+When errors appear, well-kept notes and documentation will be very helpful.
+While errors can go both ways — meaning borrowers may have recorded amounts incorrectly, inserted a typo, etc. — notes and documentation can help check and clarify errors.

 What If a Lender Erroneously Claims that Your Mortgage Is Paid Off?